rhodges/oregon-marinemap/docs/getting_started.rst

 Install Dependencies
 ********************

-There are various dependencies required for both the base project and the Oregon specific project.
+There are various dependencies required for both the base project (Lingcod) and the Oregon specific project.
-Before you proceed any further on the MarineMap Oregon specific site, you will need to install Lingcod's dependencies and Lingcod itself.
-For detailed instructions, please follow the `Getting Started <http://maps11.msi.ucsb.edu/getting_started.html>`_ documentation for the Lingcod base application.
+Before you proceed any further, please follow the `Getting Started <http://maps11.msi.ucsb.edu/getting_started.html>`_ documentation for the Lingcod base application.
+After you have completed the Lingcod `Getting Started <http://maps11.msi.ucsb.edu/getting_started.html>`_ instructions, you'll want to return here to continue with the MarineMap Oregon installation instructions that follow.

 Installing MarineMap Oregon
 ***************************

 After you have worked through the `Getting Started <http://maps11.msi.ucsb.edu/getting_started.html>`_ documentation for the Lingcod base application, you are now ready to install the MarineMap Oregon specific project.

 First you will need to checkout a copy of the default branch of MarineMap Oregon from the `project page <http://code.google.com/p/oregon-marinemap/source/checkout>`_ ::